krobelus/rate-experiments/README.md

 Each witness is a counter-example to some redundancy check.

 - `failing-clause`: A clause in the formula, which is a resolution candidate for the lemma.
-This means that RUP of the resolvent on the pivot literal of the lemma and the failing clause.
+This means that the RUP check failed for the resolvent on the pivot literal of the lemma and the failing clause.
 - `failing-model`: The literals that were added to the natural model (trail) when performing the failed redundancy check.
 - `pivot`: This specifies the pivot literal.

 The absence of a witness means that a RUP check failed.
-Note that if the lemma is the empty clause, no witness is needed, since the empty clause cannot be RAT.
+Note that if the lemma is the empty clause, a witness is never needed, since the empty clause cannot be RAT.

 Semantics